mummysboy/QRV3/ADMIN_AUTHENTICATION_SETUP.md

 }
 ```

-## MFA Configuration
+## Phone Number Configuration

-### Phone Number Setup
+### Your Phone Number Setup
-Your phone number `4155724853` is pre-configured in the MFA form.
+Your phone number **4155724853** is pre-configured in the login form.
 To change it:

-1. **Edit the form**: Update `src/components/AdminMFALoginForm.tsx`
+1. **Edit the form**: Update `src/components/AdminPhoneLoginForm.tsx`
 2. **Change default value**: Modify the `phoneNumber` state
 3. **Or make it editable**: Allow users to input their own number

 ### AWS SNS Configuration
-The MFA system uses AWS SNS for SMS delivery:
+The system uses AWS SNS for SMS delivery:

 1. **Region**: Configured for `us-west-1`
 2. **Credentials**: Uses default AWS credential provider chain